 Levin (2012) points out that while human capital theory has been generally interpreted to predict a close link between education (and the value of skills it imparts) and individuals' labor market earnings, Becker's (1964) conceptualization of human capital was broader, that is, extending beyond skills that would be measured via the standardized achievement tests used in public schools today.
 Indeed, the empirical evidence base reports mixed findings on the relationship between cognitive test scores and earnings; while Goldhaber and Özek's (2019) analysis concludes there is an abundance of evidence suggesting a causal link between test scores and later life outcomes, other research suggests that test scores account for little of the apparent relationship between high school completion and earnings (e.g., Murnane, Willett, Bratz, and Duhaldeborde 2001; Murnane, Willett, Duhaldeborde, and Tyler 2000).
-This leaves open the question of whether the negative associations identified between online credit recovery program participation and student test scores in high school will extend to wages earned after high school graduation.
+This leaves open the question of whether the negative associations identified between online credit recovery program participation and student test scores in high school will extend to wages earned after high school graduation (or to the earnings of high school dropouts who exit without a high school degree).

 It is also possible that by making the attainment of the diploma less arduous through credit recovery (i.e., less time and effort), more students could be incentivized to complete a high school degree.
 Empirical evidence on the net public benefits of high school completion shows strong returns in the form of higher earnings, improved health, reduced crime and lower public program participation (Levin, 2012).
 In addition, online credit recovery programs, which allow flexible access to course-taking outside the regular school day, might open more opportunities for students to combine labor market participation with schooling.
-To the extent that engaging in work while attending high school contributes to the development of non-cognitive skills that are valued by employers-or signals to employers that students will have acquired these skills-this could be another pathway through which online course-taking (in credit recovery programs) potentially improves students' post-high school labor market outcomes.
+To the extent that engaging in work while attending high school contributes to the development of non-cognitive skills that are valued by employers-or signals to employers that students will have acquired these skills-this could be another pathway through which online course-taking (for credit recovery) potentially improves students' post-high school labor market outcomes.

-Research hypotheses
+C. Research hypotheses

-In this study, measures of students' employment and earnings during high school and following their exit from high school are available for seven cohorts of students who attended high school in the study district since it rolled out a credit recovery program.
+In this study, measures of students' employment and earnings during high school and following their exit from high school are available for seven cohorts of students who attended high school in the study district since it rolled out a credit recovery program (for up to seven post-high school exit years).
 For the earlier cohorts of students, there are more quarters of post-high school employment and earnings available than for the later cohorts.
 In addition, because of labor restrictions on children under age 16, few students work in their first year of high school.
-Therefore, while we generally observe as many as four years (16 quarters) of earnings both during and following high school, sample sizes of students with earnings in the fourth year (pre- or post high school) are considerably smaller.
-As in Altonji's (1995) study, the analysis sample is restricted to students who graduated from high school.
+Therefore, while we generally observe as many as four years (16 quarters) of earnings during high school (and additional years following high school), sample sizes of students with earnings in the fourth year (pre- or post high school) are noticeably smaller.
+As in Altonji's (1995) study, we first restrict the analysis sample to students who graduated from high school.
+We then extend our analyses to a subsample of high school dropouts.